-(€m) 2017 2016
+(€m) 2018 2017

-Revenues 5.5 5.5
+Revenues 6.8 5.5

-EBIT 0.1 0.1
+EBIT 0.3 0.1

-Net financial items (0.0) (0.0)
+Net financial items (0.1) (0.0)

-Net income 0.1 0.1
+Net income 0.2 0.1

-Non-current assets 47.2 46.8
+Non-current assets 47.2 47.2

-Working capital 16.1 15.7
+Working capital 19.1 16.1

-Cash and cash equivalents 0.2 0.1
+Cash and cash equivalents 0.0 0.2

-Shareholders' equity 63.5 62.6
+Shareholders' equity 66.3 63.5

 ID Logistics Group SA is the parent company of the ID Logistics group and employs 11 people.
-ID Logistics Group SA operates as a holding company and recharges services provided to its subsidiaries and sub-subsidiaries, mainly in France.
+ID Logistics Group SA operates as a holding company and recharges services provided to its direct and indirect subsidiaries, mainly in France.
 It has no commercial dealings outside the Group.

 Revenues comprise invoices passed on to Group subsidiaries, which increased in view of the higher costs incurred by ID Logistics Group on their behalf.
-Expenses, consisting of fees and staff costs, were stable compared to 2016 expenses.
+Expenses consist of fees and staff costs.
+They also increased compared to 2017.

-Financial income and expenses represent ID Logistics Group earnings on the liquidity contract and interest income charged to the subsidiaries' current accounts.
+Financial income and expenses comprise the results of the ID Logistics Group share liquidity contract and interest income on shareholder loans to subsidiaries.

-Non-current assets largely consist of the Company's investment in Ficopar, which itself holds the ID Logistics group's operational activities in France and internationally.
-Working capital consists of intercompany receivables and payables with various ID Logistics Group subsidiaries and a non material amount of services trade payables.
+Non-current assets largely consist of the Company's investment in Ficopar, the holding company for the ID Logistics group's operational activities in France and internationally.
+Working capital consists of intercompany receivables and payables with various ID Logistics group subsidiaries and a non-material amount of services trade payables.